4.95 from 18 votes

 ¾ cup (165 g) unsalted butter, 1 Tablespoon pumpkin spice, ½ teaspoon ground cinnamon

-• In a separate large mixing bowl combine flour, sugars, baking powder, baking soda, salt, pumpkin spice, and cinnamon.
+• In a separate large mixing bowl combine flour, sugars, baking powder, baking soda, and salt.
 Whisk until well-combined.
 Set aside.

 • Check that your butter isn't warm to the touch and add pumpkin puree and stir well.